NickProoij/NickProoij/README.md

 <h1 align="center">Hi 👋, I'm Nick Prooij</h1>

-- 🌱 I’m currently studying software development at the Bit Academy.

 - 👨‍💻 All of my projects are available at [https://github.com/NickProoij](https://github.com/NickProoij)

 - 👀 I'm interested in BackEnd development and C programming.